digidem/comapeo-desktop/docs/DEVELOPMENT.md

 - any usage of Electron's renderer modules
 - usage of a Node API (either directly or through a module) that's supported by the preload script sandbox

 For example, in [`src/preload/main-window.js`](../src/preload/main-window.js), we expose an API to interact with the main process on `window.runtime`.
-This may change in the future but it's actually quite nice because it becomes more accessible for debugging purposes (e.g. testing the API using the devtools console).
+This may change in the future but it's convenient for debugging purposes (e.g. testing the API using the devtools console).

 ## Developing locally